w3c/wai-tutorials/source/carousels/styling.html.erb.md

 ## Item Position

-When JavaScript is enabled, a class `active` is added to the carousel that positions the items stacked on top of each other.
-In addition the items are hidden, using `display: none;` for all items.
+JavaScript is used to add a class `active` to the carousel after page load.
+CSS then positions the items stacked on top of each other and hides them, using `display:none;` (which hides them visually and from assistive technologies).

-The `current` item then is shown (`display: block;`) and `z-index` is used to position the slide in front of all other slides – this is important for the animation transition later.
+The class `current` is then added to the first item.
+It displays this item (using `display:block;`) and positions the item on top of the stack (`z-index: 500;`) – which is important for the animations later.

 {::nomarkdown}
 <%= code_start %>